Download Call for papers 2025

 We invite abstracts for articles and case discussions proposing to make ground-breaking academicstyle contributions to the human rights discourse in Africa.
 Although the contributions are expected to take a continental (African) approach to the issues they cover, country-specific or sub-regional level case studies that relate to the African regional human rights system will also be considered.
 In so far as methodology is concerned, contributions adopting multidisciplinary and empirical approaches are highly encouraged.

-A. Articles focused on aspects of the African human rights system/African Union human rights standards
+A. Articles focused on aspects of the African human rights system, established under the auspices of the African Union

 C. Case Commentaries